-Information interchange between systems by means of this Standard also requires the use, at a minimum, of a labelling and file structure, an interchange code and a Processing Algorithm which are agreed upon by the interchange parties.
-It is not within the scope of this Standard to specify the labelling and file structure, the interchange code or the Processing Algorithm.
+Information interchange between systems by means of this Standard also requires the use, at a minimum, of a labelling and file structure and an interchange code which are agreed upon by the interchange parties.
+It is not within the scope of this Standard to specify the labelling and file structure, or the interchange code.